 # Attribute lists {#attribute_lists}

-Attribute lists let add attributes to HTML tags.
+Attribute lists allow adding attributes to HTML tags.
 More details may be found at:

 - [Attribute Lists extension](https://python-markdown.github.io/extensions/attr_list/)